Reubes77/whack-a-mole/README.md

 ### Game function wireframe:

-Before I started designing the website, I went to the drawing board to map out the design structure.
-I used Balsamiq to create a wireframe of the website.
+After the website wireframe was done, I focused on designing the game structure.
+Below is the framework for the game:

 ![Responsiveness](assets/images/game-wireframe.webp)